 - Nelson expressly disclaims beneficial ownership of the shares held by Providence Equity Partners VII L.P. and Providence Equity Partners VII-A L.P.
 The address for each of Providence Equity Partners VII L.P., Providence Equity Partners VII-A L.P. and Jonathan M. Nelson is c/o Providence Equity Partners L.L.C., 50 Kennedy Plaza, 18th Floor, Providence, Rhode Island 02903. - (3) Represents shares of common stock held by Blumberg Capital.
 Blumberg Capital Management II, L.L.C. ("BCM II") is the sole general partner of Blumberg Capital and owns no shares of DoubleVerify directly.
 David J. Blumberg is the managing director of BCM II and owns no shares of DoubleVerify directly.
 BCM II and Mr. Blumberg have voting and dispositive power over the shares held by Blumberg Capital and may be deemed to beneficially own the shares held by Blumberg Capital.
-The address for each of Blumberg Capital, BCM II and Mr. Blumberg is 432 Bryant Street, San Francisco, California 94107. - (4) Represents shares of Series A Preferred Stock, which will automatically convert into shares of common stock upon the closing of this offering, held by affiliates of Tiger Global Management LLC (collectively, the "Tiger Investor").
-The address for the Tiger Investor is c/o Tiger Global Management, 9 West 57th Street, 35th Floor, New York, New York 10019. - (5) Includes shares which current directors and executive officers have the right to acquire prior to March 1, 2021 through the exercise of stock options and/or vesting of restricted stock units: Nicola Allais has the right to acquire 1,799,590 shares; Matthew McLaughlin has the right to acquire 3,157,415 shares; and Laura B. Desmond has the right to acquire 1,894,449 shares.
-All current directors and executive officers as a group have the right to acquire 6,851,455 shares prior to March 1, 2021 through the exercise of stock options and/or vesting of restricted stock units. - (6) Wayne T. Gattinella was no longer a director, executive officer or employee of DoubleVerify as of February 28, 2020.
+The address for each of Blumberg Capital, BCM II and Mr. Blumberg is 432 Bryant Street, San Francisco, California 94107. - (4) Represents shares of Series A Preferred Stock, which will automatically convert into an equal number of shares of common stock upon the closing of this offering, held by the Tiger Investor.
+The address for the Tiger Investor is c/o Tiger Global Management, 9 West 57th Street, 35th Floor, New York, New York 10019. - (5) Includes shares which current directors and executive officers have the right to acquire prior to April 2, 2021 through the exercise of stock options and/or vesting of restricted stock units: Matthew McLaughlin has the right to acquire 3,157,415 shares; Nicola Allais has the right to acquire 1,799,590 shares; Andy Grimmig has the right to acquire 82,720 shares; and Laura B. Desmond has the right to acquire 1,894,449 shares.
+All current directors and executive officers as a group have the right to acquire 6,934,175 shares prior to April 2, 2021 through the exercise of stock options and/or vesting of restricted stock units. - (6) Wayne T. Gattinella was no longer a director, executive officer or employee of DoubleVerify as of February 28, 2020.
 On October 23, 2020, the Company, pursuant to its rights under Mr. Gattinella's Separation Agreement, repurchased all of Mr. Gattinella's outstanding stock options for an aggregate purchase price of approximately \$15.5 million.
 Mr. Gattinella no longer holds any unexercised stock options. - (7) Does not include shares of common stock held by Providence Equity Partners L.L.C. managed funds.
-R. Davis Noell is Senior Managing Director and Co-Head of North America, David G. Simpson is a principal, Lucy Stamell Dobrin is a principal and Joshua L. Selip is a vice president of Providence Equity Partners L.L.C.
+R. Davis Noell is Senior Managing Director and Co-Head of North America, Lucy Stamell Dobrin is a principal and Joshua L. Selip is a vice president of Providence Equity Partners L.L.C.
 Each of them expressly disclaims beneficial ownership of the shares held by the Providence Equity Partners L.L.C. managed funds.
-The address for each of R. Davis Noell, David G. Simpson, Lucy Stamell Dobrin and Joshua L. Selip is c/o Providence Equity Partners L.L.C., 50 Kennedy Plaza, 18th Floor, Providence, Rhode Island 02903.
+The address for each of R. Davis Noell, Lucy Stamell Dobrin and Joshua L. Selip is c/o Providence Equity Partners L.L.C., 50 Kennedy Plaza, 18th Floor, Providence, Rhode Island 02903.